Enabling clinical use of foundation models for computational pathology: Discussion

-Limitations of our study include the use of a single approach for pooling and classifying WSIs based on foundation model features, albeit this approach has become very common in computational pathology for WSIs classification using foundation models.
-Studies introducing foundation models often evaluate them on a large array of different downstream tasks, and it could be argued that limiting the evaluation to two tasks within the same cancer type could be considered too narrow.
-However, the robustness issues are not specific to the particular prediction task, as demonstrated by the fact that the foundation model features themselves include consistent information about scanners.
-The magnitude of the issue may nonetheless vary by task complexity, dependent, since simpler prediction tasks typically have stronger true signal.
-The method we propose relies on multiple WSIs from the same tissue slides in training, which may be impractical and expensive.
-However, this is not a requirement when applying the trained models.
-We hypothesise that synthetically generating a variant of each WSI that uniquely represents a slide in training will be sufficient to increase robustness, although likely not to the same extent as leveraging the natural variation present in multiple real WSIs.
+Limitations of our study include the use of a single approach for pooling and classifying WSIs based on foundation model features, albeit the attention-based multiple instance learning approach has become very common in computational pathology for WSIs classification using foundation models.\autocite{Lu2024AVF, Xu2025WhenMI, Waqas2026TheNL} Studies introducing foundation models often evaluate them on a large array of different downstream tasks,\autocite{chen2024towards, Vorontsov2024AFM,zimmermann2024virchow2,filiot2024phikon} and it could be argued that limiting the evaluation to two tasks within the same cancer type could be considered too narrow.
+Nonetheless, the robustness issues we identify are not specific to the particular prediction task, as demonstrated by the fact that the foundation model features themselves include consistent information about scanners.
+Their magnitude may, however, vary by task, since simpler prediction tasks typically have stronger true signal.\autocite{Neidlinger2025BenchmarkingFM} The method we propose relies on WSIs generated from the same tissue slides using different scanners in training, which may be impractical and expensive.
+However, this is not required when applying the trained models.
+Once trained, they can be used on WSIs from a single scanner, as in routine pathology practice.
+We further hypothesise that synthetically generating a variant of each WSI that uniquely represents a slide in training will be sufficient to increase robustness, although likely not to the same extent as leveraging the natural variation present in multiple real WSIs.

-The introduction of foundation models has made a large impact on the field of computational pathology, potentially lowering the bar to create high-performing and generalisable deep learning systems.
-Emerging evidence suggest that, despite their broad training data, they are not inherently robust to technical variation in input data.
-The common usage of foundation models in computational pathology results in downstream task-specific models that often provide unreliable predictions when influenced by non-biological information.
-Adding loss function terms that encourage similar prediction scores between WSIs of the same slide acquired using different scanners, produces downstream task-specific models with greatly improved robustness compared with the standard setup, and often increased prediction accuracy.
-In conclusion, we propose a method that mitigates robustness issues of foundation models for computational pathology without retraining the foundation models themselves and thereby unlock the clinical potential of foundation models in histopathology.